 Traditionally, hardtails were designed and built for cross-country riding.
 Recently we have seen many brands designing hardtails with geometry more suitable for trail riding.
 Manufacturers made an effort to fit the needs of riders looking for an affordable bike they can ride anywhere.
 The relatively long 1163mm wheelbase combined with a 67.6-degree head angle are what make the Fuse Comp feel so stable and confident at high speeds or on steep singletrack.
 The 447mm reach gives the rider enough room to move around on the bike without feeling so long that you feel stretched out.
 This bike is capable of feeding it through rock gardens with a healthy dose of speed.

-Components play a major roll in descending abilities.
-The Fuse Comp starts off on the right foot with a Tranz-X dropper post.
+Components play a significant roll in descending abilities.
+The Fuse Comp starts on the right foot with a Tranz-X dropper post.
 The Manitou Machete fork has a soft, supple, feel that felt better on small bumps and chatter than the Rockshox Reba from our 2017 Fuse Expert.
 The deep stroke support on the Manitou was only okay.
 The Tektro brakes provided comparable braking power to the Shimano and Avid brakes on other test bikes.
-The 3.0-inch tires provide great traction but we have found that 2.8-inch tires offer sharper handling and don't bounce as much.
+The 3.0-inch tires provide excellent traction, but we have found that 2.8-inch tires offer sharper handling and don't bounce as much.
 It is not enough of a pitfall that we would suggest swapping tires right from the get-go, but would suggest the change once you have worn out the stock tires.

 The Fuse's geometry is very similar to many of the newest full suspension trail bikes on the market.
 It has a 73-degree seat tube, which puts the rider's weight more or less on top of the bottom bracket.
 The bike still has precise and reliable handling on the climbs thanks to the 67.6-degree head angle.

 27.5+ tires are a huge asset for all of these hardtails when climbing.
 The 3.0-inch Specialized tires provide enough squish to help keep the tire in contact with the ground and provide traction on any trail surface.
-The traction is most noticeable on stairs, or rocky ledges with some loose dirt or sand atop.
+The traction is most noticeable on stairs, or rocky ledges with some loose dirt or sand on top.
 Normal-width tires want to spin out on loose dirt and make it difficult to push over those ledgy climbs.
 This spin-out is more rare on a plus-sized tire.
 The 3.0-inch rubber does have more drag than the 2.8-inch tires spec'd on the Marin Pine Mountain 1, but they do the job.
 The Fuse Comp features a 28 tooth chainring and 1x11 NX drivetrain.
 On long, steep, unforgiving climbs riders will appreciate the easier gearing that a 28-tooth chainring provides over a bike with a 30-tooth ring.

 The Fuse Comp features an aluminum frame.
 The front triangle offers internal cable routing for the dropper post, rear derailleur, and rear brake.
 This feature makes a very clean look on the bike and may save some riders from smashing the cable housing during a crash.
 The downside of internal cable routing is that replacing cable housing is far more difficult.